misselliev/number-trivia/README.md

 ```

 ## :pencil2: Todo
-- Tests to be added
+- Tests to be added.

 ## Author